Skip to Main Content

 Tesla (now North American Charging Standard)

 Blink utilizes the most advanced technology available to ensure cars using our charging stations can charge quickly and safely.
-Blink chargers can be used with ALL EVs.
-We use J1772 plugs and Tesla-compatible adapters, perfect for cars charging at any level.
-Blink has also announced that we will offer NACS connectors for all Blink charging stations.
+Blink chargers can be used with all EVs.
+Depending on the market and type of charger, Blink's solutions include J1772 chargers, NACS chargers, CCS chargers, and more.

 Share this post